Bharathi-raja-pbr/HackerRank-DataStructures/README.md

 # LINKED LIST

+#            Types:
+                  1)Singly linked list
+                  2)Doubly linked list
+                  3)Circular linked list

+# Singly Linked List

-      A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+      A Singly linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
       It has two components:
       1)Data
       2)Next - pointer to next data